Best Black Friday deals 2020 UK | top early sales - TheNewsTrace

 Very – 50 per cent sale till eleventh November together with a Shark Cordless Vacuum Cleaner |

-- Samsung – 35 per cent off the Samsung Galaxy Observe 10 at Amazon
+- Samsung – 22 per cent off the Samsung Galaxy Word 10 at Amazon

-- Huawei – Save as much as £70 on a Huawei smartwatch at Currys PC World
+- Huawei – save as much as £20 on a Huawei smartwatch at Currys PC World

+- Greenworks – as much as 25 % off gardening merchandise, together with cordless mowers

 - De’Longhi – 35 per cent off De’Longhi espresso machines at Amazon